casualwriter/casualwriter.github.io/index.md

 #### Features

-* Portable, no installation.
+* Portable - no installation required
-* Chromimum-base, may use Chrome/Chromimum for testing/debug.
+* Chromium-based - can use Chrome/Chromium for testing and debugging
-* HTML as application.
-Javascript ES6 for programming.
+* HTML as the application and JavaScript ES6 for programming
-* API run in **sync mode**. no callback, no promise object.
+* API runs in sync mode - no callback or promise objects
-* Work with Powerbuilder for advanced functionality.
+* Simple console support
-* Simple console support.
+* Cloud-app enabled
-* Cloud-App Enabled.
+* Run on Windows 7/8/10/11

 ## Casual-Markdown  {casual-markdown}